canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q8/QuestionText.md

 ## Question Text

 You want to make a battle game with characters that are modeled after the characters from the well-known anime called One Piece who ate the devil fruit to gain a special ability.
-Make a Java class called **Luffy** that has several attributes called  **skill** and **bounty**.
+Make a Java class called **Luffy** that has
+attributes called  **skill** and **bounty**.
 This class has the basic constructor that initializes the attributes, accessors and mutators for each attribute, and a **toString()** method that returns the total amount of money available as a String.